armbrustlab/marferret/README.md

 * `MarFERReT.v1.best_pfam_annotations.csv.gz` -- a summary of the best Pfam annotation for each MarFERReT reference protein
 * `pfam/MarFERReT.${VERSION}.pfam.domtblout.tab.gz` -- the complete set of Pfam annotations against each MarFERReT reference protein

+The complete set of Pfam annotations can also be found on the [Zenodo repository](https://zenodo.org/record/7055912) as `MarFERReT.v1.Pfam_annotations.tar.gz`

-Note, the MarFERReT zenodo repository also contains MarFERRet+ database, that combines MarFERReT with MarineMicroDB [LINK TO MMDB]().
-The construction of MarFERReT+ follows the same steps as MarFERReT, with the added bacterial sequences that can be downloaded here [LINK WITH FASTA LOCATION MMDB]().
-The MarFERRet+ included files are given in the metadata.csv file on Zenodo.
+MarFERReT can be combined with other domain-focused reference sequence libraries to expand taxonomic coverage.
+In the Case Studies, we show an example combining MarFERReT with a filtered version of the prokaryote-focused MARMICRODB libary [MARMICRODB Zenodo repository](https://zenodo.org/record/3520509).
+The construction of MarFERReT+ follows the same steps as MarFERReT, with the added bacterial sequences in `MARMICRODB.faa.bz2` that can be downloaded from the [MARMICRODB Zenodo repository](https://zenodo.org/record/3520509).
+Instruction and code for filtering and combining MARMICRODB with MarFERReT can be found on this repo here: [process_clean_marmicrodb.log.sh](https://github.com/armbrustlab/marferret/blob/main/docs/process_clean_marmicrodb.log.sh).

 ## Part B: Using MarFERReT

 The primary intended use of MarFERReT is the taxonomical annotation of marine metatranscriptomic datasets.
 This can be done without building your own copy of the database.
-Instead, the MarFERReT v1 database files necessary for annotation can be downloaded from [Zenodo]().
+Instead, the MarFERReT v1 database files necessary for annotation can be downloaded from [Zenodo repository](https://zenodo.org/record/7055912).

 One means of performing this taxonomical annotation is to search MarFERReT for the closest matches to your data sequences.
 There are many bioinformatic tools available for this type of sequence alignment.
 One such popular tool for high performance sequence alignment of big datasets is [DIAMOND](https://github.com/bbuchfink/diamond).
 In the [`scripts`](https://github.com/armbrustlab/marferret/tree/main/scripts) directory of this repository, we have included a script named [`build_diamond_db.sh`](https://github.com/armbrustlab/marferret/blob/main/scripts/build_diamond_db.sh) for using DIAMOND in combination with MarFERReT.
 This script requires the `MarFERReT.v1.proteins.faa.gz` and `MarFERReT.v1.taxonomies.tab.gz` as inputs in the `data` directory.